Home | About USIG | What's New | Events

 C. Dissolution

 Ugandan law does not provide for the distribution of assets upon liquidation of an NPO.
-Rather the law requires the constitution of each organization to establish procedures for the disposition of the organization’s assets upon dissolution.
-According to local experts, the general practice is that upon dissolution and or winding-up of the organization the debts and liabilities of the organizations are settled first and the remaining property is distributed to other organizations with similar aims and objectives.
+Rather the law requires the constitution of each organization to establish procedures for the disposition of the organization's assets upon dissolution (Article 10 of NGO Registration (Amendment) Act, amending Article 13 of the NGO Registration Act and Regulation 17(7)(b) of the NGO Registration Regulations, 2009).
+According to local experts, the general practice is that upon dissolution and or winding-up of the organization the debts and liabilities of the organization are settled first and the remaining property is distributed to other organizations with similar aims and objectives.
 The law prohibits the distribution of assets among members.

 D. Activities